 A Utah sublease agreement is a formal, written agreement between someone renting a property (the original tenant) and someone who wants to rent part or all of that property (the “subtenant”).
 While this deal doesn’t directly involve the landlord, they should still be informed if you plan to sublease your rental unit.

-When subletting a property in Utah, the original tenant remains responsible for the payment of rent, property damage, or any other breaches of the terms of the original lease agreement by the subtenant.
+When subletting a property in Utah, the original tenant remains responsible for paying rent, property damage, or any other breaches of the original lease agreement by the subtenant.

 - Select the type of property you’re subleasing — Usually a house, apartment, condo, or townhouse.